SerenaTetart/UltimatePoker/README.md

 # UltimatePoker
 ## Informations
-2D Texas hold'em poker game project for my school.
+2D Texas hold'em poker game project for my school *(for the moment it's only in french)*.

 This project is made thanks to SDL2 library *(Image, mixer, TTF...)*.

-To test it there is a .exe inside the test folder.

-Assets are located inside the folder **"Univ_Poker/assets"**
+To test it there is a .exe inside the test folder, assets are located inside the folder **"Univ_Poker/assets"**

 ## Screenshots
 <p align="center"> <b> In-game view <b>